txusballesteros/Android-Clean-Testing/README.md

 ## Acknowledgement

-* To [Fernando Cejas](https://github.com/android10), for his help on Clean Architecture and for this dependencies configuration of gradle.
+* To [Fernando Cejas](https://github.com/android10), for his help on Clean Architecture and for this dependencies configuration for gradle.
 * To [Pedro Vicente Gomez](https://github.com/pedrovgs), for his help on Testing and Dagger things.
 * To all Android Developers of Spanish Community for their help every time.